Welcome to Wrexham Season 5. Credit: FX Networks

 |

-FX confirms renewal and filming for Season 5
+FX confirms renewal and Season 5 release

 FX officially renewed Welcome to Wrexham for a fifth season in May 2025, confirming the network’s faith in the show’s lasting appeal.